socheatsok78/eslint-config-altar/README.md

 ]
 // Optional BUT IMPORTANT: If you have the prettier extension enabled for other languages like CSS and HTML, turn it off for JS since we are doing it through Eslint already
 "prettier.disableLanguages": ["javascript", "javascriptreact"],
-// Override VETURE tab site to 4 "vetur.format.options.tabSize": 4,
+// Override VETUR tab site to 4 "vetur.format.options.tabSize": 4,
 ```